rajayonin/srs-typst/src/defaults/formatters.typ

+//!
+Default formatters and auxiliar functions

 #import "../utils.typ": *
 #import "locale.typ" as locale
 #import "../items.typ": (
-  get-all-items, get-class, get-class-namer-labler, get-full-class, tag-to-class-tree,
+  get-all-items, get-class, get-class-namer-identifier, get-full-class, get-item-name-id, tag-to-class-tree,
 )

 /// This function returns a labeled table with the specified `contents`.
 ///
+/// The label will be `srs:<id>`.
+///
 /// - contents (array): The table's contents.
-/// - id (str): Label that will be applied to the figure.
+/// - id (str): Unique item ID, used in the label.
 /// - caption (content, str): The table's caption
 /// - language (str): Language to use.
 /// - breakable (bool): Whether the table can span multiple pages.